nomnomab/lc-rolling-giant/README.md

     - This uses Unity's New Input System's key-bind names
   - `ReloadConfigKey` - The key to reload the config.
 Does not update spawn conditions.
     - This uses Unity's New Input System's key-bind names
-  - `SpawnInAllLevels` - If the Rolling Giant should spawn in all levels
-  - `SpawnInLevelsWithCoilHead` - If the Rolling Giant should only spawn in levels that Coilheads normally spawn in
+  - `SpawnIn` - Levels that the Rolling Giant can spawn in, separated by their chances of spawning
   - `SpawnInside` - If the Rolling Giant should spawn inside the dungeon
   - `SpawnDaytime` - If the Rolling Giant should spawn during the day
   - `SpawnOutside` - If the Rolling Giant should spawn outside